4dboard/Proxy-yxorP/README.md

 ![image](https://user-images.githubusercontent.com/6468571/177683962-8426f6e0-9626-4484-a1a0-1c03c952e8e4.png) ![image](https://user-images.githubusercontent.com/6468571/177686029-28027b8e-fadd-4aed-973b-d79bbe8edfdc.png)

-yxorP is a plug-and-play, flat-file application that *does not need Composer, PHP CURL, or databases*. yxorP is meant to work as a proxy that may modify or change the content of several websites and is managed through a simple Cockpit backend (GUI).
+Flat files are used to hold the information created by the plug-and-play application yxorP.
+Composer, PHP CURL, and databases are optional for this software's operation, since they are not necessary. yxorP was created to serve as a proxy and is capable of altering the contents of several websites.
+This was the original aim behind its creation.
+The Cockpit, the system's principal backend, controls this component (GUI).

-It is well-known that yxorP is one of the web proxy systems that offers the most customization compared to other web proxy systems now available on the market.
-This is because of its event-driven architecture and emphasis on its plugin-based design, as opposed to its built-in features, which are the most important and distinguishing components that permit customization and extension of its capabilities.
-In addition to its Back-end administration CMS and graphical user interface, yxorP has a variety of additional distinguishing features.
+It is common knowledge that yxorP is one of the web proxy systems that, compared to other web proxy systems now available on the market, enables users to tailor their surfing experience in the most ways. yxorP is one of the web proxy systems that provides the most freedom while browsing.
+Furthermore, yxorP is one of the earliest web proxy systems ever created.
+This is owing to its event-driven architecture and emphasis on its plugin-based design, rather than its built-in features, which are the most essential and distinctive elements that enable customization and extension of its capabilities.
+This is due to its adaptive and expandable qualities.
+Because they provide customization and expansion of the product's capabilities, the built-in features are the most defining and significant aspects.
+This is owing to the fact that its capabilities are modifiable and expandable, which has led to the current situation.
+This is because the built-in features are the most essential and distinctive components, allowing for modification and expansion of its capabilities.
+This is the reason behind the present situation.
+In addition to a graphical user interface (GUI) and a back-end content management system (CMS), yxorP has a number of distinctive features that set it apart from its competitors.
+These qualities include a number of additional characteristics that separate it in a variety of ways from its competitors.
+These characteristics include a number of additional characteristics that distinguish it from its rivals in a variety of ways, such as its quality.

+Currently, the hostname of the request being processed is utilized to search the backend for website-specific requirements.
+Then, these criteria are used to identify the most suitable website and make any required modifications.
-To get site-specific requirements from the backend, the hostname of the incoming request is used.
-These specifications are then used to get and alter the requested webpage.
-In addition, website material may optionally be spun using the application's already-integrated *article spinning engine*.
-Five hundred times slower than flat-file cache solutions are memory-based cache systems like Memcache and Redis.
-This is accomplished by reducing serialization and deserialization procedures, which results in a cache that is much faster.
+Using the program's already-integrated article-spinning engine, the user may spin the website's content.
+The user has access to this option.
+This activity is undertaken according to the user's preferences.
+Memory-based caching systems like Memcache and Redis are about 500 times slower than flat-file-based caching solutions.
+This is accomplished by decreasing the total number of serialization and deserialization operations, resulting in a cache that operates at a much faster rate.

-The Snag error reporting and warning system now supports yxorP in its most complete version after an upgrade.
-This operation was carried out to confirm Snag's compatibility with the change.
-Modifications to the *default logging* system may be implemented in as little as two minutes due to the program's compatibility with the overwhelming majority of * industry-standard error tracking systems*.
+The most thorough version of yxorP may now be processed by the Snag error reporting and warning system due to a recent update.
+Recent changes have been implemented.
+This method was designed to assess whether or not Snag is acceptable for the already delivered update.
+Due to the program's interoperability with the great majority of industry-standard error tracking systems, modifying the default logging system might take as little as two minutes.
+This is the situation due to the interoperability capabilities of the bulk of these systems.
+This result was attainable due to the software's capacity to monitor the system and report any vulnerabilities it identifies.

 ![image](https://user-images.githubusercontent.com/6468571/174922574-d5a246b5-c30e-4a63-bc22-4957184feef9.png)